 Chatbots are, quite simply, a kind of service with which users can interact through a chat interface.
 They’ve been used quite commonly on social media channels for a while, but they’ve become widespread on eCommerce sites more recently.
 Sometimes, they are rule-based following "choose-your-own-adventure" logic, and sometimes they use artificial intelligence (AI) technology.

 The reason they’re so widely used in eCommerce is that they can help to improve customer service, helping people find the kind of products, solutions, or services they’re looking for.
 That provides a more streamlined user experience and saves them an unnecessary hassle.
+You can too bring in more potential customers and leads into your bots with conversational ads.

 Of course, not all chatbots are the same.
 Some of them can hold quite complex conversations with users, while others are rather more basic.
 For example, some may simply use keyword matching to display apparently relevant information to users.
 Meanwhile, others have active learning capacities that allow them to draw on information from previous conversations and thereby devise neatly tailored suggestions or in-depth responses.